-If you're proud of your wheels and looking for a way to express your individuality, you can personalize your Missouri license plates by adding a message of up to six letters.
+If you're proud of your wheels and looking for a way to express your individuality, you can personalize your Missouri license plates by adding a message of up to 6 characters.
 There will be an additional fee of $15 added to your vehicle's registration charge for this service.
 You can see if the message you want is available by using the license plate selection tool on the Missouri Department of Revenue website.

 To qualify, your vehicle must be 25 years old or older and used for exhibition or educational purposes, and owned solely as a collector's item.

 Vehicles flashing historic or antique plates may be driven: